Yang Xiong (Water Margin): Killing his adulteress wife

 One day, after beheading a criminal, Yang Xiong is showered with gifts from grateful onlookers as he makes his way back to his office through a busy street.
 A group of hooligans intent on snatching away the gifts suddenly spring on and restrain him, catching him off-guard.
 Shi Xiu, who is stranded in Jizhou and happens to come by carrying firewood which he sells for a living, rushes to his aid.
 The two together drive away the thugs.
 Yang is grateful to Shi Xiu and requests they become sworn brothers.

 Yang Xiong invites Shi Xiu to live with him and sets up a meat shop for him to run.
 Shi Xiu is sharp-eyed and soon detects that Yang's wife Pan Qiaoyun is having a secret affair with the monk Pei Ruhai.
 He informs Yang Xiong about it.
 However, Yang goes to dine with his colleagues after the tip-off and in a drunken state chastises his wife for being unchaste when he gets home.
-He forgets the scolding the next day, which allows the woman to turn the table on Shi Xiu before Yang questions her.
+He forgets the scolding the next day, which allows the woman to turn the tables on Shi Xiu before Yang questions her.
 She lies that she has rejected Shi's advances, inducing Yang to conclude that Shi has bad-mouthed her so as to save himself.
 Believing his wife, Yang signals to Shi that their ties are severed by closing the meat shop.
 Knowing he has been maligned, Shi is determined to clear his name.